-Retired police chief, US citizen detained for 1 1/2 hours at airport
+A retired US police chief was detained by Customs for 90 minutes

 But Aden said in some parts of the world, "Hassan Aden is like Bob Smith" -- a very common name.
 He said he'd never been detained before this year, and a quick check of his passport and his travel history would clear him.

 So why is this happening now?
-Aden said he thinks the administration has ushered in a new attitude that may have trickled down to government employees.
+Aden said he thinks the Trump administration has ushered in a new attitude that may have trickled down to government employees.

 "I think there's a lot of rhetoric on travel bans, homeland security and measures around national security," Aden told CNN.
 "I do think it has something to do with the new administration ...
 I don't think it's a coincidence."